Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Anonymous Anonymous about 1 month ago
+Anonymous Anonymous 3 months ago

 As a Fresno Resident, I strongly oppose this ordinance.
 This is a misguided approach that could have devastating consequences.
 Fresno is a large city with insufficient resources for our community members who are living on the streets.
 We should focus our efforts and dollars towards building resources for our community, not sending more people to jail.
 The fact that we have such a large population of unhoused residents is a failure on the city and county's part, not the people themselves.
 This is a complicated issue.
 Those in power should approach it that way, and not as a one-size-fits-all approach.
 Please vote against this ordinance.
 Let's do the work to support our community, even when it is difficult, instead of criminalizing our most vulnerable.